Hong Kong Retains Top Ranking As Asia Pacific's Most Expensive Retail Destination

 Hong Kong's Tsim Sha Tsui maintains a high global ranking as the world's third-most expensive retail street, following New York's Fifth Avenue and Milan's Via Montenapoleone, which moved up one place to take the second spot Hong Kong's Tsim Sha Tsui also retains its position at the head of the Asia Pacific city rankings, joined by the city's Causeway Bay district in second place and Central district in eighth

-New Bond Street in London retained fourth position globally, with the Avenues des Champs-Élysées in Paris in fifth position
+New Bond Street in London retained fourth position globally, with the Avenues des Champs-lyses in Paris in fifth position

 Overview of Global Main Streets Market